cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V11.md

 ```
 was allowed but the result was still `unknown`.

-This is a very common misconception of client-side storage:
-you can store and get anything in storage, so many people think that casting as above
-is enough to get the right result type.
-It's not.
+This is a very common misconception of client-side storage: you can store and get anything in storage, so many people think that casting as above is enough to get the right result type.
+It is not.

 Why?
-Because you're getting data from *client-side* storage:
-so it may have been modified (just go to your browser developer tools and hack what you want).
+Because you are getting data from *client-side* storage: so it may have been modified (just go to your browser developer tools and hack what you want).

-A cast is just an information for *compilation*:
-it basically says to TypeScript: "believe me, it will be a `User`".
-But **that's not true: you're not sure you'll get a `User`**.
+A cast is just an information for *compilation*: it basically says to TypeScript: "believe me, it will be a `User`".
+But **that is not true: you are not sure you will get a `User`**.

-This is why this library provides a *runtime* validation system,
-via a JSON schema as the second parameter:
+This is why this library provides a *runtime* validation system, via a JSON schema as the second parameter:

 ```ts
 this.storage.get<User>('user', {